 Why traditional Turkish Coffee requires a Turkish Coffee Pot

 Like my friend Serpil, I don’t prefer the dense espresso shot-like Turkish coffee on a daily basis.
-That’s why I often love having a less intense, milky version of Turkish coffee that becomes something like a latte.
+That’s why I often have a less intense, milky version of Turkish coffee that becomes something like a latte.

 The reason you need an ibrik to make traditional-style Turkish coffee is that helps the signature foam rise on top because of the small surface area.